kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 Given 2 Workspaces, each with its own `APIExport` that exports `widgets.example.kcp.io`, kcp uses the identity hash (in a mostly transparent manner) to ensure the correct instances associated with the appropriate `APIResourceSchema` are served to clients.
-See [Run Your Controller](#Run-Your-Controller) for more information.
+See [Build Your Controller](#build-your-controller) for more information.

 ### Permission Claims

 When a consumer creates an `APIBinding` that binds to an `APIExport`, the API provider who owns the `APIExport` implicitly has access to instances of the exported APIs in the consuming workspace.
 There are also times when the API provider needs to access additional resource data in a consuming workspace.
 These resources might come from other APIExports the consumer has created `APIBindings` for, or from APIs that are built in to kcp.
 The API provider requests access to these additional resources by adding `PermissionClaims` for the desired API's group, resource, and identity hash to their `APIExport`.
 Let's take the example `APIExport` from above and add permission claims for `ConfigMaps` and `Things`:

 ```yaml